Configure forms for attribute editing

 A </> Visibility chip appears on the form element, indicating that the conditional visibility expression has been applied to the group or field.

 Now that you created the expression, you can apply it to any form element.
 You can see which elements are using the expression by clicking the number next to the expression in the Expressions pop-up.
-See Reuse expressions to learn more.
+See the Reuse expressions section below to learn more.

 Note: